 You may wish to purchase travel or trip cancellation insurance when you buy your ticket in case your plans change unexpectedly.
 Discuss your options with your travel agent and know exactly what the policy covers.
-(For example, most policies specifically exclude travel disruption due to acts of war, and most also exclude pandemics.)
+(For example, most policies specifically exclude travel disruption due to acts of war, or pandemics.)